fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 Kernel
 BasicObject
 ```
 The `Speak` module is placed right in between our custom classes (i.e., `GoodDog` and `HumanBeing`) and the Object class that comes with Ruby.
-In __Inheritance__ you'll see how the method lookup chain works when working with both mixins and class inheritance.

 This means that since the `speak` method is not defined in the `GoodDog` class, the next place it looks is the `Speak` module.
 This continues in an ordered, linear fashion, until the method is either found, or there are no more places to look.